 Designed every customer touchpoint

-I have designed every brand touchpoint for the brand from all aspects of the in-store experience, consumer materials, integrated marketing, social media strategy, web site, and more.
-I create all of these from the core brand positioning I created and the brand visual language that bring modern heritage to the Pennsylvania Dutch design aesthetic.
+I have designed every brand touchpoint for the brand from all aspects of the in-store experience, consumer materials, integrated marketing, social media strategy, website, and more.
+I create all of these from the core brand positioning I created and the brand visual language that brings modern heritage to the Pennsylvania Dutch design aesthetic.

 A new look at butchering

 Nothing brings a food brand to life like photography and it was especially important with Dundore where we wanted to romanticized the meat and use items from Berks County to give it a sense of place.
 We then layered in a natural color palette to create a visual reinforcement of the natural philosophy of the brand.
 The resulting photography created something that stood out in the market and showed the quality of the product without having to say a word.

 Premium meat needs premium packaging

 Another way I wanted to make the brand stand out was by designing the packaging for the meats and dry goods.
 Creating custom packaging for all products was the first step in setting the brand apart in the local market.
 This packaging was designed to use traditional Pennsylvania Dutch colors that subliminally spoke to the heritage aspect of the brand but also create a strong shelf presence.
 The packaging also used the brand’s visual vocabulary like the re-invented hex signs as a pattern to create unique butcher paper and more to give even the process of buying raw meat a high touch feel.

 We wanted to create a hierarchy in the packaging in the store to help reinforce the price point and work that goes into creating dry-aged meat.
 The standard packaging used brown kraft butcher paper that is printed with the hex symbol that has been created for each store location.
 The paper is then closed with a simple red logo sticker.

 Exterior signage and retail design

 I designed a responsive website for Dundore and Heister detailed the background of the brand, their approach to meat, their products, and all locations.